 C7 Guitar Chord The C7 guitar chord uses a partial bar to accomplish its sound.
 It's really not that hard to do.

 The trick is to use the thumb as a lever and pull back with your triceps muscle on the arm of your fretting hand.
 That way you take the strain off of your hand.

 The C7 chord shape is a very important one.
 You can move this shape all the way up and down the neck for the twelve bar blues progression of 1,4,5.

-D guitar chord - This is a easy guitar chord with a partial bar using the first finger, vertical to the first knuckle with the second finger.
+D guitar chord - This is an easy guitar chord with a partial bar using the first finger, vertical to the first knuckle of the second finger.
 Piece of cake.

 D minor guitar chord - This one has a bit of a stretch - nothing too hard.
 Just your tilt your fingers towards the head of the guitar.

-E guitar Chord - This is a easy one.
+E guitar Chord - This is an easy one.
 Just 3 strings.

 F guitar chord - On this chord you use your first three fingers and sound only those three strings.
 The first string is easily muted by hitting it slightly with the side of your first finger.

 F7 Guitar chord This is just a challenge.
 No secret here just keep your fingers vertical at the first knuckle and just about parallel to the strings.
 You'll be fine just keep at it.